Your cycle is more than just your period

 Produced in the ovaries, estrogen is sometimes known as the “feel good” hormone because a good balance helps you feel good about yourself.
 It’s one of the most important hormones in your cycle, pregnancy and other processes in your body like:

 Maintaining strong bones

 Healthy looking skin

-Healthy brain function (Did you know: Oestrogen increases the amount of serotonin in the brain?
+Healthy brain function (Did you know: estrogen increases the amount of serotonin in the brain?
 Serotonin affects your mood, sleep, sex drive and eating behaviour)

 The production of endorphins (Endorphins are primarily painkillers but they also make you happy!)

-And, during pregnancy, progesterone helps your baby is growing safely and healthily
+And, during pregnancy, progesterone helps make sure that your baby is growing safely and healthily.

 A life of balance

-When oestrogen and progesterone are out of balance, it can wreak havoc on your cycle It can lead to an irregular cycle or no period at all
+When estrogen and progesterone are out of balance, it can wreak havoc on your cycle.
+It can lead to an irregular cycle or no period at all.

-But when oestrogen and progesterone are balanced, you’re more likely to feel good, have a regular cycle and a body that is prepared and ready for pregnancy, if that’s what you want
+But when estrogen and progesterone are balanced, you’re more likely to feel good, have a regular cycle and a body that is prepared and ready for pregnancy, if that’s what you want.